InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/sound.md

 Chords are subsets of the scale, and perform different functions in each mode.
 They comprise the vertical axis of harmony.

+The pentatonic scales are typically used to simplify melodic improvisation over a particular chord, usually helping to avoid non-harmonic tones.

 ### Tempo
 Entraining the heartbeat,